py2sdr/mtools/README.md

 # Receiver side - receive and process
 mrecv -a 239.0.0.11 -p 15004 -i dummy0 | csdr convert_u8_f | ...
 ```
+> It is advisable to add a bandpass filter before the RTL-SDR in order to prevent issues with strong out of band signals.

 ### QSD-SDR